Your Photo

 Education

-• MSc in Mathematics (cum laude) (2018-2021) at Università di Torino (IT).
+• MSc in Mathematics (October 2021) at Università di Torino (IT).
 Thesis: Results on the reverse mathematics of Fraïssé's conjecture, Supervisors: prof. Alberto Marcone (Università di Udine), prof. Luca Motto Ros (Università di Torino).

 Technical Skills